sg-milad/lottery-contract-hardhat/README.md

-# This is a simple solidity lottery contract. don't use this on production because has a Vulnerability
+# This is a simple lottery contract with solidity. don't use this on production because it has a Vulnerability

 ## Sample Hardhat Project